apache/nuttx/README.txt

-    Certain header files, such as setjmp.h, stdarg.h, and math.h, may still be needed from your toolchain and your compiler may not, however, be able to find these if you compile NuttX without using standard header files (ie., with -nostdinc).
+    Certain header files, such as setjmp.h, stdarg.h, and math.h, may still be needed from your toolchain and your compiler may not, however, be able to find these if you compile NuttX without using standard header files (i.e., with -nostdinc).
 If that is the case, one solution is to copy those header file from your toolchain into the NuttX include directory.

   Duplicated Header Files.